-After submitting the application form, the referees will automatically receive an e-mail linking them to the letter of recommendation form.
-It is your responsibility to contact your referees and make sure that they submit the form until January 25, 2018 at the latest.
-Later submission of reference letters cannot be accepted.
-It is not possible to change your data once it has been submitted.
+referees: After submitting the application form, the referees will automatically receive an email linking them to the letter of recommendation form.
+It is your responsibility to contact your referees and make sure that they submit the form until January 15, 2019 at the latest.
+Reference letters received after this date will not be taken into consideration.
+It is not possible that applicants submit the letters of recommendation on behalf of the referees.

 Please indicate "not applicable".

 For the initial application, we accept documents in all Germanic and Romanic languages.
 We can unfortunately not accept applications with foreign language characters such as Cyrillic or Chinese.
 Please submit an official translation of your certificates in these cases.

-No, there is only a minor semester fee of approx. €261/semester for the public transport pass, student sports, student usage of the cafeteria and the General Students' Committee, the acting executive board and the external representing agency of the student body of the University of Cologne.
+No, there is only a minor semester fee of approx. €263/semester for the public transport pass, student sports, student usage of the cafeteria and the General Students' Committee, the acting executive board and the external representing agency of the student body of the University of Cologne.
 Find more information here.

-A single apartment at the student housing costs approx. €300/month, on the private market, depending on size, location and equipment apartments cost approx. €500/month.
+A single apartment at the student housing costs approx. €300/month.
+On the private market, depending on size, location and equipment apartments cost approx. €500/month.

 Cologne offers an outstanding international research environment at the most prestigious ageing research cluster in Germany, including the "Cologne Excellence Cluster on Stress Responses in Aging-Associated Diseases" (CECAD), the University Hospital Cologne, the Max Planck Institute for Biology of Ageing, the Max Planck Institute for Metabolism Research and the "Center of Advanced European Studies and Research" (caesar).
-Cologne has emerged as leading global research centre with a stellar constellation of insitutes and scientists dedicated to ageing research.
+Cologne has emerged as leading global research centre with a stellar constellation of institutes and scientists dedicated to ageing research.

 Find out more about the vibrant city life in Cologne here.

 We support our employees in gaining (and maintaining) a good work-life-balance.
 We foster family-friendly work conditions and a family-conscious organizational culture.
 Some of our PhD students have children.